Skip to Content

 • Purchase & Refinance options

-• Interest rates often lower than conventional fixed-rate mortgage loans
+• Interest rates can be lower than fixed-rate mortgage loans, depending on market conditions

 • Rate and payment may increase after the initial fixed term is over